 Step 2.
-Open the command prompt and type the following command:
+At the command prompt, type the nslookup command:

-This command will extract and list the MX records of a domain as shown below.
+This nslookup command will query name servers for that domain.
+Since we have specified the type as MX, our command will extract and list the MX records of the email domain.
 Replace gmail.com with the domain of the email address that you are trying to verify.

 gmail.com MX preference=30, exchanger = alt3.gmail-smtp-in.l.google.com gmail.com MX preference=20, exchanger = alt2.gmail-smtp-in.l.google.com gmail.com MX preference=5, exchanger = gmail-smtp-in.l.google.com gmail.com MX preference=10, exchanger = alt1.gmail-smtp-in.l.google.com gmail.com MX preference=40, exchanger = alt4.gmail-smtp-in.l.google.com

 Step 3.
-As you may have noticed, it is not uncommon to have multiple MX records for a domain.
-Pick any one of the servers mentioned in the MX records, may be the one with the lowest preference level number (in our example, gmail-smtp-in.l.google.com), and “pretend” to send a test message to that server from you computer.
+As you may have noticed in the nslookup output, it is not uncommon to have multiple MX records for a domain.
+Pick any one of the servers listed in the MX records, may be the one with the lowest preference level number (in our example, gmail-smtp-in.l.google.com), and “pretend” to send a test message to that server from you computer.

-For that, go to command prompt window and type the following commands in the listed sequence:
+For that, go to the command prompt window and type the following commands in the listed sequence:

 3a: Connect to the mail server:

 3b: Say hello to the other server

 3c: Identify yourself with some fictitious email address